How To Deal With Your Anger After a Breakup

 6) Calm Yourself Down With Positive Mantras

 “I won’t let him ruin my day.
 I won’t let him ruin my day.”
 Powerful, positive mantras can be great for diffusing anger after a breakup.
-It’s like having your own little cheerleader on your shoulder, pulling you back on track and reminding you of what’s important.

 “Calm.
 Strong.
 Confident.
 I will remain calm, strong and confident.”